<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Flow Direction

 Slip, trip, and fall hazards are among the most common causes of injury in both the food manufacturing industry and U.S. workplaces in general.
-According to the Bureau of Labor and Statistics, roughly 1,000 workers were fatally injured in slips, trips, and falls in 2022.
+According to the BLS, roughly 1,000 workers were fatally injured in slips, trips, and falls in 2022

 Given the high volume of liquids used in food manufacturing and processing, workers are regularly exposed to wet and unsafe surfaces.
 Workers can easily slip in puddles of water, trip over uneven surfaces, or fall when trying to access a platform.